microsoft/WindowsAppSDK/specs/AppLifecycle/EnvironmentVariables/AppLifecycle - Environment Variables (EV).md

 Important Note: The EV tracking feature relies on other platform features which are only available from Windows 21H1+ (i.e. version >=10.0.19043.0).
-An app can check the IsChangeTrackingSupported property to determine whether the current device supports the feature.
+An app can check the IsChangeTrackingSupported property to determine whether Environment manager will track EV changes.

 Note that there are existing Win32 and .NET APIs that cover much of the same